 Typically, a letter is not required for infants to travel.
 However, each cruise line has a minimum age requirement for guests traveling, which will be verified upon check-in at the pier.
 This minimum age requirement varies by cruise line and even itinerary.
 Always tell your Vacations To Go cruise counselor if you are pregnant or planning to cruise with an infant to insure you meet all required guidelines.

 Pregnant Women: Pregnant women are not allowed to sail if they are entering the 24th week of their pregnancy at any point during the cruise.
-All pregnant women are required to produce a physician’s letter stating that mother and baby are in good health, fit to travel and the pregnancy is not high risk.
-The letter must also include the estimated date of delivery (EDD) and ultrasound (if performed).
+All pregnant women are required to produce a a healthcare provider's report containing the date of her last menstrual period, expected date of delivery, and the pregnancy risk status.